Brian Epstein: Lenmac

-Epstein asked chartered accountant James Trevor Isherwood to set up a company to collect Lennon and McCartney's PRS payments—called Lenmac—which he did on 12 May 1964.
+Epstein asked chartered accountant James Trevor Isherwood to set up a company to collect Lennon and McCartney's PRS payment, called Lenmac, which he did on 12 May 1964.
 When he first visited Epstein's office, Isherwood was surprised to learn that Epstein took 25 per cent of the gross income, and not the 10 per cent that he believed most other managers received at that time.
 All of Epstein's expenses were deducted from his artists' gross income, including office rental, staff wages, travel, telephone costs, and entertaining expenses.
 Before his death, Epstein knew that the renegotiation of his management contract (up for renewal on 30 September 1967) would lower his management fee from 25 to 10 per cent, and that NEMS would no longer receive a share of the Beatles' performance fees, reducing its revenues still further.

 Publishing

 The Beatles entered into a publishing agreement with Dick James Music (DJM), so James set up a company called Northern Songs.
 James and his financial partner and accountant, Charles Silver, would each receive 25 per cent of the shares.
 Lennon and McCartney received 20 per cent each, with Epstein receiving the remaining 10 per cent.
 The Beatles' PRS income increased rapidly, so Epstein asked Isherwood to devise a way of avoiding the tax that Lennon and McCartney would owe.
 Isherwood suggested a stock market flotation for Northern Songs.
 He also suggested to Epstein that during the flotation Lennon and McCartney should move to houses near Isherwood's own in Esher.
 Lennon, Harrison and Starr agreed, while Epstein and McCartney remained in London.